Discord-Bot-Market/carl-bot/readme.md

 - If you get permission before making the contribution, get it proof read my managment before publishing it.
 - Keep everything clean and formal.
 - Use the markdown system to your advantage to make things look pretty.
-- Listen to watch management tells you to do.
+- Listen to what management tells you to do.

 If you do not follow those rules, you may risk your permissions being revoked.
 This will also result in a permanent ban from our discord server if needed.